VPlugin/VPlugin/README.md

 ## MSRV
 VPlugin officially supports only the latest **stable** version of the Rust language.
 You may be able to get it to compile on a few older versions, but do not be confused if your computer blows up or you get a ton of error messages on the console.

+## Repo Contents
+This repository contains the library that implements VPlugin, as well as the Plugin Format Specification and some other related stuff.
+For other related projects, see the [GitHub Organization](https://github.com/VPlugin).

+## Examples
+An example application is available [here](https://github.com/VPlugin/vplugin-example).
+For more information about it, see the README file.

 ## VPlugin's Features:
 - High performance thanks to Rust's blazingly fast implementation.
 - Straightforward and minimal: Won't get in your way.